 Before We Were Yours by Lisa Wingate

-There are SO many books we could recommend but the best bet?
-Check in with your local library, download a reading app, shop online or simply dig through your book collection at home.
+A longer list of our tried and true summer reading favorites in this post.
+There are SO many more books we could recommend but a sure bet is to check in with your local library, download a reading app, shop online or simply dig through your book collection at home.
 Crack that book open and let the relaxation begin.

 Get into Nature!